mintty/mintty/wiki/Tips.md

 notoriously frequent cases where they would have failed to work.
-Launching WSL with the Windows built-in default launcher, however, used to be a crook solution as it obstructed transparent terminal operation by hooking the Windows \fIconhost\fP layer into the workflow.
+Launching WSL with the Windows built-in default launcher, however, used to be a crook solution as it obstructed transparent terminal operation by hooking the Windows _conhost_ layer into the workflow.
 This deficiency can now be compensated by patching an updated `conhost.exe` into Windows; see instructions about `conhost` further below.